tirea/fwew/README.md

 fwew -a=false
 ```

+The default value of DebugMode is `false` and can be changed here.
+DebugMode being set to `true` will cause a monstrous mountain of text to flood your Terminal or Powershell on every `fwew` run.
+The point of it all is to see where something went wrong in the logic.
+This option is mostly only useful to Contributors, Developers, and Users who want to report a bug.
+The `-debug` command line flag was removed in favor of having this option in the config file.

-If you edit the config file and set your own defaults, you can override the config file settings using the set[] command keyword as shown above.
+If you edit the config file to set your own defaults, you can override the config file settings using the set[] command keyword as shown above.